Reimagining the employee experience | Genpact

 Introduce new ways of working

 Freeing up employees to focus on where they can provide the most value is critical for any transformation initiative.
-To do just that, Bridgewater is looking at processes differently.
+To do just that, the firm is looking at processes differently.

 Supporting the portal will be service desks with smart assistants.
 They will provide a digital view of the end-to-end journey of an internal request and remove the need for employees to waste time trying to find out how their request is progressing.
 Over time, employees will receive the same level of service from a digital channel as they would from a person.

-For complex requests like coordinating shared services support for a company-wide initiative, ensuring that you're involving the right people is important.
-Having a direct line to subject matter experts will help employees break from traditional workflows if necessary.
-Plus, senior relationship advisors will act as employee advocates by aligning teams and flagging issues before they become problems.
+For complex requests like coordinating shared services support for a company-wide initiative, involving the right people is important.
+Having a direct line to subject matter experts helps employees break from traditional workflows if necessary.
+Plus, senior relationship advisors can act as employee advocates by aligning teams and flagging issues before they become problems.

 Innovate and measure

-In addition, many transformations fail due to a lack of measurement.
-At the start of the project, Genpact worked closely with Bridgewater to define success criteria and measurement.
-Over time, managers will be able to track employee performance and assess the effectiveness of these new experiences and journeys based on these KPIs.
+Indeed, many transformations fail due to a lack of measurement.
+At the start of the project, Genpact worked closely with the firm to define success criteria and measurement.
+Over time, managers can track employee performance and assess the effectiveness of these new experiences and journeys based on these KPIs.

 Ultimately, successful experience-led transformation requires industry knowledge combined with digital expertise.
-It's this approach that's allowing Bridgewater and Genpact to reimagine employee experiences to support the firm's goal of delivering great portfolios and building strategic relationships with its institutional clients today and into the future.
+It's this approach that allows the asset management firm and Genpact to reimagine employee experiences to support the firm's goal of delivering great portfolios and build strategic relationships with its institutional clients today and into the future.

 Learn more About